gcapes/how-to/python/jupyter-notebooks/jupytext.md

 This keeps a jupyter notebook in sync with a script and vice-versa.

-Use the 'light script' option for a clean, minimalist approach.
+Use the 'light script' option, and uncheck 'include metadata' for a clean, minimalist approach.

 You can then work either with the script or the notebook, and the other will be updated when you save.